anirudhragam19/Football-Market/README.md

 •	So basically football players have contracts with the team they play for.
 After the contract expires the player can either sign a new contract or  move to a team that is willing to pay his transfer fee mentioned in the contract.

+The data set contains 4701 rows and 11 columns

 •	The variables in the dataset are :-
 1. Name of the player
 2. Age of the player